Minimax estimation of Functional Principal Components from noisy discretized functional data: Minimax rates of the eigenfunction estimator

 \subsection{Lower bound}

 The lower bound of the risk for estimating eigenfunctions can be viewed as a benchmark to achieve.
-We focus on the first eigenfunction but a similar result, though more technical, could be obtained for the other eigenfunctions.
+We focus on the first eigenfunction, but a similar result, though more technical, could be obtained for the other eigenfunctions.
+However, since the estimation of higher order eigenfunctions is a more complex statistical problem, it seems intuitively reasonable to us that the lower bound on these eigenfunctions is (at worst) of the same order. \begin{theorem} Let $\alpha\in(0,1]$ and $L>0$.
+Assume that the rank of the covariance operator $\Gamma$ is larger than 2.
+Then, for any $n\geq 1$ and $p\geq 1$, we have: